carlo98/precision_landing_shaping_RL/README.md

 ros2 run px4_ros_extended gazebo_runner.py --train
 ```

+In "shared/ros_packages/px4_ros_extended/src_py/params.yaml" you can set a few parameters.

+In the folder "shared/logs" are saved the rewards in pickle files, you can have a look at the jupiter notebook
+"Log Analysis.ipynb" to learn the format; in the folder "shared/models" are saved the actor and critic models,
+the files with "best" in the name contain the best weights found during evaluation.

 ### Test <a name="test"></a>
 Open 2 terminals and run the docker in each one of them, as explained above.